-In this section you can get an overview of the linux kernel, compiler and OpenSSL settings that impact the performance of Redis.
+This section gives an overview of Linux kernel, compiler, and OpenSSL settings that can impact Redis performance.

-The profile of requests made by clients will differ based on the use case.
-This means there is no one size fits all set of tuning parameters for Redis.
-Use the information below as general guidance to tune Redis.
+The request profile varies by use case, so there is no one-size-fits-all set of tuning parameters for Redis.
+Use the information below as a starting point, then measure the impact for your workload.

 Memory Management